metarhia/impress/README.md

 ## Features

-  - url routing based on file system
+  - URL routing based on file system
   - can hosts multiple sites or applications on one server
     - serving multiple ports, network interfaces, hosts and protocols
     - soft configuration changes with zero downtime
   - simple server-side templating
   - caching server-side executable JavaScript and templates in memory
   - folder monitoring for server-side executable JavaScript changes and template changes
-  - buil-in authentication and user groups
+  - built-in authentication and user groups
     - sessions and cookies (memory state or persistent sessions with MongoDB)
     - template personalization for user groups
     - access modifiers for each folder in access.js files